 The most important fact to know about organ donation is that many people who need a new kidney or liver or heart never get one.

-According to organdonor.gov, about 107,000 adults and children were on the national transplant waiting list as of February 2021, with a person added to the list every nine minutes.
+According to organdonor.gov, more than 106,000 adults and children were on the national transplant waiting list, with a person added to the list every nine minutes.
 And every day, about 17 people in the U.S. die while waiting for a transplant.

 But that fact doesn’t tell the whole story.
 Organ donation is complicated.
 It sparks strong emotions and ethical debates.
 And, while the need for more organs can seem desperate, generous donors and new developments in transplantation give reason for hope.

 Here, transplant surgeon Edward Hollinger, Jr., MD, PhD, talks about the acts of generosity on which his work depends.
 Ranging from the must-know to the quirky, the facts he shares paint a fuller picture of organ donation in America: